SachinPharswan/Text-Mining/README.md

 ONE:

-Perform sentimental analysis on the Elon-musk tweets (Exlon-musk.csv)
+Perform sentimental analysis on the Elon-musk tweets (Elon-musk.csv).

 TWO:

-Extract reviews of any product from ecommerce website like amazon
+Extract reviews of any product from ecommerce website like amazon.

-Perform emotion mining
+Perform emotion mining.